 Anyone can have an accident on a road trip.
 Being in an accident on the road is scary, and if a commercial truck is involved the stakes are even higher.

 Nevertheless, accidents happen and whether it was your fault or someone else’s.
 There are certain steps you must take if you have been in an accident, especially one involving a commercial truck.

 If you are reading this because you have already experienced an accident involving a truck and are concerned that you didn’t take the right steps, or are in need of some specialist advice then click the following link for the best legal experts who can help following a truck accident.

 Accident On a Road Trip, Even When it Involves a Truck

 Be Safe and Phone 911

 Tend to your own needs first.
 Make sure you are out of harm’s way then phone 911 as soon as you can.
-In an accident that involves a truck there may be several vehicles involved or even pedestrians.
-Dial 911 who will help you to asses whether an ambulance is needed and dispatch police.
+In an accident that involves a truck, there may be several vehicles involved or even pedestrians.
+Dial 911 who will help you to assess whether an ambulance is needed and dispatch police.

 Police can also help you to gather information from any eye-witnesses.
 Take time before they arrive to reflect on the incident and give an honest report to the police.

 Be careful with what you say.
 Even a simple apology could work against you when trying to decipher whose fault it was.
 You may think that you contributed to the incident, but you do not have the full story.
 Keep it simple and gather information.

 Get photos of any vehicles involved and take down information, such as the name of the driver, their contact details, car information, and who they are insured with.
 Also, take the names and numbers of any passersby who may act as eye-witnesses.